 Assessing Compliance with BSA Regulatory Requirements

-According to the FAQs available on the SISS, if a financial institution receiving 314(a) subject lists through the SISS fails to perform or complete searches on one or more information request received during the previous 12 months, it must immediately obtain these prior requests from FinCEN and perform a retroactive search of its records.101The financial institution should contact FinCEN’s 314 Program Office by e-mailing email@example.com to obtain prior information requests.
-If the financial institution discovers a positive match while performing a retroactive search, it should contact the 314 Program Office's toll-free number at (866) 326-8314.
-Financial institutions must respond with positive matches within 14 days of receiving a prior information request; however, if a retroactive search results in no positive matches then no further action is required.
-A financial institution is not required to perform retroactive searches in connection with information sharing requests that were transmitted more than 12 months before the date upon which it discovers that it failed to perform or complete searches on prior information requests.
-Additionally, in performing retroactive searches a financial institution is not required to search records created after the date of the original information request.
+According to FinCEN’s 314(a) FAQs, if a bank fails to perform or complete searches on one or more Section 314(a) information requests received during the previous 12 months, the bank must immediately obtain these prior requests from FinCEN and perform a retroactive search of the bank’s records.
+10FinCEN 314(a) FAQs state that the bank should contact FinCEN’s 314 Program Office to obtain prior information requests.
+If the bank discovers a positive match while performing a retroactive search, it should be reported via the SISS.
+Banks must respond with positive matches within 14 calendar days of receiving a prior information request; however, if a retroactive search results in no positive matches, then no further action is required.
+The bank is not required to perform retroactive searches in connection with Section 314(a) information requests that were transmitted more than 12 months before the date upon which it discovers that it failed to perform or complete the requested search.
+Additionally, in performing retroactive searches, a bank is not required to search records created after the date of the original information request.

 Use Restrictions and Confidentiality

-FinCEN regularly updates a list of recent search transmissions, including information on the date of transmission, tracking number, and number of subjects listed in the transmission.102This list, titled “Law Enforcement Information Sharing with the Financial Industry,” is available on the "Section 314(a)" page of FinCEN Web site.
-The list contains information on each search request transmitted since January 4, 2005, and is updated after each transmission.
-Bankers and examiners may review this list to verify that search requests have been received.
-Each bank should contact its primary federal regulator for guidance to ensure it obtains the section 314(a) subject list and for updating contact information.103Refer to the FinCEN Web site for section 314(a) contacts for each primary regulator.
+FinCEN regularly updates a list of recent Section 314(a) search transmissions, including information on the date of transmission, tracking number, and number of subjects listed in the transmission.
+14 This list, titled “Law Enforcement Information Sharing with the Financial Industry,” is available on the Section 314(a) page of FinCEN’s website.
+The list contains information on each search request for the current and prior year and is updated after each transmission.
+Banks may review this list to verify that Section 314(a) information requests have been received.

-Voluntary Information Sharing — Section 314(b) of the USA PATRIOT Act (31 CFR 1010.540)
+Voluntary Information Sharing Among Financial Institutions — Section 314(b) of the USA PATRIOT Act

 |< Previous Page